 1. Start with John Hendrickson‘s article in The Atlantic about Biden’s stutter and his own.
 It’s a meditation on vulnerability and denial, and the stories we tell to polish our imperfect edges.

-2. In 2019 Darcey Steinke wrote a powerful essay in The New York Times on how her stutter makes her a better writer.
+2. Darcey Steinke wrote for The New York Times about how her stutter makes her a better writer.
 “Stuttering is a violent incantation that can break open normal conversation.
 What happens in that breach is up to the stutterer and her listener.”

-3. When I read Emma Alpern, it makes my brain pop.
+3. Emma Alpern‘s words make my brain pop.
 Like her Vice article about pushing back against the scrutiny women’s voices receive (think vocal fry), and demanding patience and respect instead.
 Check out, too, her Atlantic story on embracing stuttering.

 4. Please read everything Issac Bailey writes, and listen to everything he says.
 Start with the raw and room-silencing address he gave before the Nieman Foundation for Journalism at Harvard.
 Then read his book My Brother Moochie.